dib-lab/2020-ibd/docs/main.md

 We refer to these hashes as shared predictive hashes.
 We anchored variable importance of these shared predictive hashes to known genomes using sourmash `gather` as above.

-### Compact de Bruijn graph queries for predictive genomes
+### Compact de Bruijn graph queries for predictive genes and genomes

+To annotate hashes with functional potential, we first extracted open reading frames (ORFs) from the shared 41 genomes using prokka, and annotated ORFs with EggNog [@seemann2014prokka; @huerta2019eggnog].
+When then used spacegraphcats `multifasta_query` to create a hash:gene map.
+Spacegraphcats retreives k-mers in the compact de Bruijn graph neighborhood of a query gene, and hashing these k-mers via sourmash generates a hash:gene map [@brown2020exploring; @brown2016].
+Because genomes with shared 31-mers may annotate the same hash, we allowed hashes to be annotated multiple times.
+This was particularly appropriate for hashes from highly conserved regions, e.g. 16S ribosomal RNA.

-We used spacegraphcats `search` to retreive k-mers in the compact de Bruijn graph neighborhood of the genomes that matched predictive k-mers (CITATION).
+We used spacegraphcats `search` to retreive k-mers in the compact de Bruijn graph neighborhood of the shared genomes [@brown2020exploring].
 We then used spacegraphcats `extract_reads` to retreive the reads and `extract_contigs` to retreive unitigs in the compact de Bruijn graph that contained those k-mers, respectively.

-### Characterization of graph pangenomes

-**Pangenome signatures** To evaluate the k-mers recovered by pangenome neighborhood queries, we generated sourmash signatures from the unitigs in each query neighborhood.
-We merged signatures from the same query genome, producing 41 pangenome signatures.
-We indexed these signatures to create a sourmash gather database.
-To estimate how query neighborhoods increased the identifiable fraction of predictive hashes, we ran sourmash `gather` with the pangenome database, as well as the GenBank and human microbiome metagenome databases.
-To estimate how query neighborhoods increased the identifiable fraction of shared predictive hashes, we ran sourmash `gather` with the pangenome database alone.
-We anchored variable importance of the shared predictive hashes to known genomes using sourmash `gather` results as above.

-**Differential abundance** We used differential abundance analysis to determine which protein sequences in each pangenome were differentially abundant in IBD subtype.
-We used diginorm on each spacegraphcats query neighborhood implemented in khmer as `normalize-by-median.py` with parameters `-k 20 -C 20` [@crusoe2015].
-We then assembled each neighborhood from a single query with `megahit` using default parameters [@li2015megahit], and annotated each assembly using prokka [@seemann2014prokka].
-We used CD-HIT to cluster nucleotide sequences within a pangenome at 90% identity and retained the representative sequence [@fu2012cd].
-We used Salmon to quantify the number of reads aligned to each representative gene sequence [@patro2017salmon].
+These reads were used to generate marker gene abundances for the 41 shared genomes for the marker gene random forest models.

+### Differential hash abundance analysis

+To determine whether shared hashes were differentially abundant from nonIBD in UC or CD, we used corncob [@martin2020modeling].
-Using these abundances, we used the R package corncob to perform differential abundance analysis between IBD subtype, using the likelihood ratio test with the formula `study_accession + diagnosis` and the null formula `study_accession` [@martin2020modeling].
+We used all hash abundances from sourmash signatures to determine hash library size, and then compared hash abundances between disease groups using the likelihood ratio test with the formula `study_accession + diagnosis` and the null formula `study_accession` [@martin2020modeling].
 We considered genes with p values < .05 after bonferonni correction as statistically significant.

-**Annotation of differentially abundant proteins** We used EggNog to annotate the representative sequences in each pangenome [@huerta2019eggnog].
 We performed enrichment analysis using the R package clusterProfiler [@yu2012clusterprofiler].

 ## References